CSAllenISDClassroom/scheduling-app-model-your-mom/Documentation/Functionality.md

 All courses should be able to be selected and placed in a separate pool.
 If courses are double blocked, then when one course is selected, the other course will be automatically added to the course pool.
 Add parameters that demand that all courses should be added for both semesters,(the total # of courses in the pool should be even, otherwise send an error message).

 ### Design
-* PUT /user/"id"/pool
+* POST /user/"id"/pool
-* Parameter: none
+* Parameter: id:UUID/Int
-* Body: JSON of course names, semesters, categories, credits
+* Body: JSON of course/course's name:Int, id:Int, category:Enum, credits:Int
 * The status code would be "200 OK" if works
-* There would be no response for this feature
+* Response: none
-* Errors: insufficient credits, not proper selection of core and elective courses
+* Possible Errors: insufficient credits, missing core classes

 ### QA
 Expected Output: Program has a add courses button respective to the personal schedule pool If the user adds invalid courses, return “Course does not exist”

-## Put Courses in a Schedule and Into a Schedule Position
+## Put Course in a Schedule and Into a Schedule Position

 ### Functionality